-Host of Marketing Live
+Host of Admissions Live

 Amy L Jorgensen specializes in developing a digital presence and consumer engagement strategies for brand awareness and customer acquisition.

 She is the Director of Marketing for Georgia State University College of Law.
 She has developed marketing strategies and directed implementation for the University of Virginia, Michigan State University, University of Michigan, University of Florida, and Walt Disney World.